PedroS235/perceptron_bot/README.md

 ## Contact

-For inquiries, insights, and collaboration, reach out to me at `pmbs.123@gmail.com`.
+Need guidance, insights to share, or eager to collaborate?
+You can connect with me at `pmbs.123@gmail.com`.
 Let's shape the future of autonomous robotics together.

+Embark on a transformative journey with the Perceptron Bot—where innovation meets realization, and where passion ignites automation.
+Our adventure starts here.